 Yes, for the right interest.
 If you’re looking to improve certain crafts or gain inspiring insight into creative fields then you’ll love this.
 Let me explain more.

 I recently watched the Kelly Wearstler, interior design class.
-It was brilliant in the sense that I learned more about how to pair colors in the home, rethink lighting, and gain insight into how she makes design decisions that were interesting in of itself.
+It was brilliant in the sense that I learned more about how to pair colors in the home, rethink lighting, and gain insight into how she makes design decisions that were interesting in and of itself.
 I walked away with a better thought process around how I could approach interior design.

 But did I walk away with the ability to start an interior design business?
 No. Did I walk away with inspiration and some new ideas around design?
 Yes.